PeturDarri/GenericEventBus/README.md

 The default `priority` is `0` and listeners with the same priority will be invoked in the order they were added.

 ### Targeted events
 Things get a lot more interesting when using targeted events.
-You can think of this more like a message bus, where objects can raise events that are meant to be heard by specific target object.
+You can think of this more like a message bus, where objects can raise events that are meant to be heard by a specific target object.

 To use targeted events, you must include a second generic type parameter in `GenericEventBus` to specify what type of object can be a target, like `GameObject`:
 ```c#